Choosing the Right Plot of Land to Build a House

 5.3 Air Pollution

-Consider nearby factories, waste disposal sites, or heavy traffic areas that may contribute to air pollution.
+In addition, consider any nearby factories, waste disposal sites, or heavy traffic areas that might contribute to air pollution.

 5.4 Noise Pollution